California Residence Requirements

 - Ownership or rental agreement of CA residential property as primary residence

-The 3 documents you submit must be dated one year and one day prior to the start of the semester through the present date.
-The documents must adequately show you have resided in California for the entire year and a day prior to the semester.
+The 3 documents you submit must be dated 1 year and 1 day prior to the start of the semester through the present date.
+The documents must adequately show you have resided in California for the entire year and 1 day prior to the semester.
 Additional documentation may be requested if your documents do not sufficiently prove this.

-**Note: Your residency status will not be changed unless you must request it, in writing, by submitting the Residency Reclassification Request.
+**Note: Your residency status will not be changed unless you request it, in writing, by submitting the Residency Reclassification Request.
 We cannot process a retroactive change of status once a semester ends.
+You must meet the 1 year and 1 day requirement at the time of submission of Reclassification Request.
+You cannot submit a requires for a future date.

 California Nonresident Tuition Exemption – AB540/2000